tuda-parallel/TMIO/artifacts/cluster24/README.md

 ```sh
 git checkout v0.0.1
 ```
+### Modified MPICH:

+Download and install the modified MPICH from [[https://github.com/jfmunoz00/MPICH-IOBandwidth-Limitation]].

 ### Extracting the Data Set:
 download the zip file from [here](https://doi.org/10.5281/zenodo.12700677) or using wget in a bash terminal: